-All students accepted into the Business Administration program must initially be enroled in the certificate program.
+All students accepted into the Business Administration program must initially be enrolled in the certificate program.
 This program consists of ten courses, representing 30 credit hours.
-The program provides students with the skills necessary to succeed in an entry-level position in business, government or nonprofit organizations.
+The program provides students with the skills necessary to succeed in an entrylevel position in business, government or non-profit organizations.
 Graduates will be able to work in areas such as accounting, finance, management and marketing.